brandilondagin364/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first and optimize only when necessary, based on data-driven insights from profiling and performance testing."

 In other words, don't waste time trying to make sections of your code more efficient before they are proven bottlenecks.
 Write good quality code that fulfills requirements and is easy to understand; optimization should come later, backed by concrete evidence of where improvements will have the most significant impact.

+# 2024-03-12
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for simplicity in your designs and solutions.
+Complex systems can often be made more robust and maintainable by breaking them down into simple, modular components.
+Remember, clarity trumps unnecessary complexity; a code that's easy to read, understand, and modify will save time and effort in the long run."

+This quote from the Renaissance polymath serves as a timeless reminder that even in the realm of programming where problems can seem inherently complex, striving for simplicity should always be a guiding principle.
+It emphasizes the importance of clear, concise code over convoluted constructs that might work but are difficult to comprehend or scale.